 High bile and acid tolerance

-Lab-based research has shown that the LGG® strain has high bile and acid tolerance, which may be important for a probiotic strain to survive passage through the gastrointestinal tract and for its potential beneficial effects.
+Lab-based research has shown that the LGG® probiotic strain has high bile and acid tolerance, which may be important for a probiotic strain to survive passage through the gastrointestinal tract and for its potential beneficial effects.
 (Ref: Data from Chr.
 Hansen Human Health Development).

 The LGG® strain supports intestinal barrier function by helping intestinal integrity and supporting the immune system.
 (Ref: Data from Chr.
 Hansen Human Health Development).